 Most email providers will list their IMAP settings (incoming emails) and SMTP settings (outgoing email) on their website for anyone who would like to connect their email account to an email client such as Mailbird.
 Alternatively, you can run a quick Google search in order to find the necessary information.

-- You have an Outlook.com account
+- Let's imagine that you have an Outlook.com account

-- You would go onto Google to search for these
+- You would go onto Google to search for these by typing 'Outlook.com IMAP settings

 - Input the details into the relevant field in Mailbird